jamibillou/joblr/lib/char_counter/README.md

 * It doesn't take minimum length into consideration.
 * It cannot be used without an object and attribute.
-* It is only customizable via a class passed in the options hash.
+* It is only customizable via a CSS class passed in the options hash.

 A danger-text CSS class will be added automatically when the maximum number of characters is reached.
-This works nicely with Twitter boostrap for example, else you can make your own or ignore this feature.
+This works nicely with Twitter boostrap for example, else you can make your own danger-text class or ignore this feature.

 ## Requirements